-This one-month WAC global mosaic was created by mosaicking 5712 nadir-pointing WAC images acquired on orbits 2752 through 3181 (31 January 2010 through 5 March 2010) into a single image with seamless lighting.
+This one-month WAC global mosaic was created by mosaicking 5712 nadir-pointing WAC images acquired on orbits 2752 through 3181 (31 January 2010 through 5 March 2010) into a single global image with seamless lighting.
 The orbit tracks progress across the Moon from 360°E to 0°E over the course of the month of imaging, with beta angles (the angle between the orbital plane and a vector to the Sun) going from 57.5° to 23.5°.
-Some gores are present due to spacecraft slews for observations by other instruments.
+Some gores may be present due to spacecraft slews for observations by other instruments.
 This mosaic uses the 643 nm band of the WAC.
+It uses a simple cylindrical map projection from 0°E to 360°E longitude and 90°S to 90°N latitude.

 Each image was projected onto the GLD100 (WAC derived 100m/pixel DTM), with accurate positioning of each WAC image ensured using ephemeris provided by the LOLA and GRAIL team and an improved camera geometry model (Speyerer et al. 2014, Pre-flight and On-orbit Geometric Calibration of the Lunar Reconnaissance Orbiter Camera).
 All images were corrected to a common photometric geometry using a Hapke model (Sato et al. 2014, Resolved Hapke parameter maps of the Moon).
 To minimize lighting discontinuities near the poles, the images were mosaicked on a per-pixel basis based on incidence angle (angle between the Sun and the zenith): for each pixel in the output, the data was selected from the image with the lowest incidence angle at that location.